Skip Navigation

 Laci

-Laci is a junior majoring in English, with minors in creative writing and women's and gender studies.
-She is a University Scholars forever fellow and a TA for EGL 204.
-Laci participated in a fellowship with the National Humanities Center, and her work is set to be featured in their upcoming publication.
+Laci is a junior majoring in English and minoring in writing and rhetoric and women's and gender studies.
+She was previously a TA for EGL 204, and is currently a TA for WRT 102.
+Laci participated in a fellowship with the National Humanities Center, where she studied oral histories and disability advocacy.
 She also received the Thomas Rogers Award for most outstanding essay written in an English class.
-Additionally, Laci is a member of the Academic Judiciary Council, where she hears cases of academic dishonesty, including plagiarism and AI usage.
-In her free time, you can find Laci reading, crafting, or teaching dance classes.
+In her free time, you will probably find Laci working on her honors thesis centered around the queer subtext in the works of Shirley Jackson.

 Marissa